What Is Arc Welding?

 - Advantages Of Arc Welding

 - Applications Of Arc Welding

 Types Of Arc Welding:

 The types of arc welding depend upon the type of consumption of the electrode and type of welding process.
-The different types of arc welding are.
+They are.

 Consumable Electrode types of arc welding:

 The electrode is the filler metal which consists of flux material to prevent the welding from contamination.
 The consumable electrode will be melted (or consumed or used) during this welding process to join the metals, such consumption of electrode while welding is called the consumable electrode.
 Types of arc welding according to the consumable electrode are as follows:

 - Shielded Metal

 - Submerged Welding